-Tap Add a new Set to add a new set of keys and select one of the provided templates.
+To add a set of keys, just tap the Add new Set button and select one of the provided templates.
 These templates are suggestions that you can use as a starting point for further personalization.
-To change a set’s keys, follow these steps:

 Matched Punctuation Marks (…)

-If you want to use parentheses, brackets, quotes or other punctuation marks that are used in matched pairs, you can combine them in a single extra key and enter both marks with a single tap.
-Just define them like “(…)”, and Notebooks will either put the opening and closing mark around the selected text or around the current cursor position.
+If you want to insert parentheses, brackets, quotes or other punctuation marks that are used in matched pairs, you can combine them in a single extra key to enter both marks with a single tap.
+Just define them like “(…)”, for example, and Notebooks will either put the opening and closing mark around the selected text or around the current cursor position.
 You are free to define your own marks, too, so a key like “</…>” is a valid HTML closing tag.

+- Insert a TAB character at the current position.
 When creating a bulleted or numbered list, this character indents the list by one level.
 Touch and hold to outdent the list.